 Parents, caregivers, or other adults who see physical signs of sexual abuse should speak to the child and notify authorities immediately.
 Physical signs can provide significant evidence of child sexual abuse, while emotional and behavioral signs may be harder to decipher.

 Behavioral signs can vary tremendously but may be more apparent than physical signs.
-This is especially true for parents, caregivers, or other adults who are more familiar with the child’s normal behavior and realize when there are differences.
-Some signs include:
+These signs can be more important for parents, caregivers, or other adults who are more familiar with the child’s normal behavior to understand as they can realize when there are differences.
+Some behavior signs of child sexual abuse include:

 - Knowledge about sexual topics that seem inappropriate for their age